Kiggins26/kiggins26/README.md

-Currently a software engineer, previously at Elpha Secure, Amazon, and Microsoft.
+Currently a CS masters student at the University of Strathclyde, previously at Elpha Secure, Amazon, and Microsoft.
 I studied Computer Science and Math at The University of British Columbia.

 🔭 Please visit <a href="https://kiggins26.github.io" target="_blank">https://kiggins26.github.io